MicrosoftDocs/quantum-docs-pr/articles/quantum-InstallConfig.RTW.md

 # ms.reviewer:
 # manager: MSFT-alias-manager-or-PM-counterpart
 ---
+# Installing and validating the Q# development environment

 ## Prerequisites

 If you have [Visual Studio](https://www.visualstudio.com/) 2017 installed, you're ready to install the Microsoft Quantum Development Kit.